Alert

 1. Review the claim and gather additional information

-• There was a work accident that caused disability,
+• There was a work accident that caused disability, or the worker had an extreme emotional reaction to their compensable injury or treatment for their compensable injury,

 • There is evidence of a condition that might have existed prior to the accident (evidence may be identified in x-rays or other diagnostic testing, physician’s reporting, surgical reporting, medical opinions, etc., and/or the worker or employer may report that the worker has a pre-existing condition) and